-- Principles of Sociology Studies the origin, growth, structure, and function of group life, with emphasis on human socialization, organizations, collective behavior, and institutions.
-Helps the student understand how social forces affect our lives.
-(F, S) - Social Problems Applies sociological concepts and methods in the analysis of current social problems in the United States, including family and community disorganization, delinquency and crime, mental illness, and intergroup relations.
-(F, S) - 2233 Introduction to Cultural Anthropology Introduces the concept of culture.
-The core concept of the study of culture, and the ethnographic data from our own and other cultures are organized around three different themes; the impact of culture on human

-- behavior, the interrelationships between the different parts of a culture, and the view of cultures as adaptive systems.
+- Social Problems Applies sociological concepts and methods in the analysis of current social problems in the United States, including family and community disorganization, delinquency and crime, mental illness, and intergroup relations.
+(F, S) - Introduction to Cultural Anthropology Introduces the concept of culture.
+The core concept of the study of culture, and the ethnographic data from our own and other cultures are organized around three different themes; the impact of culture on human behavior, the interrelationships between the different parts of a culture, and the view of cultures as adaptive systems.
 (F) - 2243 Introduction to Gerontology Provides an overview of the psychological, sociological, biological, political, and economic aspects of the process of aging.
 The role of these aspects as determinants of the social capacity and performance of the aging individual are examined.
 Special emphasis is placed on the impact of aging on auditory performance.
 (D)